Johann-S/bs-custom-file-input/README.md

 Removes this plugin from your Bootstrap custom file input and restore them at their first initial state

+## Compatibility

+bsCustomFileInput is compatible with :

+- IE10+
+- Edge
+- Firefox
+- Chrome
+- Safari
+- Chrome Android

+You can find our BrowserStack list of browsers [here](https://github.com/Johann-S/bs-custom-file-input/blob/master/browsers.js).

 ## Support me

-If you want to thank me, you can support me and become my [Patreon](https://www.patreon.com/jservoire) :wink:
+If you want to thank me, you can support me and become my [Patron](https://www.patreon.com/jservoire) :wink:

 ## Thanks